fingerskier/manthra/README.md

 You have been chosen, and you must therefore use such strength and heart and wits as you have.
   J.R.R.
 Tolkien

+I'm all about loyalty- in fact, part of what I'm being paid for is my loyalty.
+But if there were somewhere else that values loyalty more highly, I'm going wherever they value loyalty the most.
+  Dwight Schrute

 Don't interrupt your enemy while they are making mistakes.